Find Products & Manufacturers

 - True waterproofing requires more time and effort.
 The outside of the wall is covered with an impermeable coating that extends down to the drain.
 One method employs sheets fastened to the wall and lapped adequately at seams, both vertical and horizontal.
 Another method uses several layers of sprayed-on seamless material built up to the thickness specified by the manufacturer.

 - Some of the spray-on treatments require a priming coat and then one or more final layers of a liquid-rubber, elastomeric coating built up to usually a minimum 60-mil thickness.
 These coatings dry in about 60 minutes to form a seamless barrier which is resistant to puncture.

 - The International Residential Code specifies that the membrane must extend from the top of the footing to the finished grade, but a better approach is to take the membrane over the footing and down into the drain trench.

 Another waterproofing option for concrete walls is integral waterproofing in the concrete itself.
-The best example of this is the Enhance PMT from CBS Admixtures or Xypex.
 These liquid admixtures form a crystalline matrix within the concrete to prevent water or vapor movement through the concrete and have proven to be a viable option to traditional membrane waterproofing.
 Since the reaction is driven by water, the crystals will actually grow denser in the wetter areas and can even self seal small cracks.
 For retrofit projects or if there are larger cracks, this material can also be applied as a cementitious overlay to the outside of a concrete wall.
 This approach has proven very successful, especially in difficult waterproofing situations.